Milkdown/website/docs/guide/prosemirror-api.md

 npm install @milkdown/prose
 ```

-To access certain API in `prosemirror-x` package, you need to import them from `@milkdown/prose/x`.
+To access a certain API in the `prosemirror-x` package, you need to import them from `@milkdown/prose/x`.

 For example: